FactoryBoy/factory_boy/README.rst

 Defining factories
 """"""""""""""""""

-Factories declare a set of attributes used to instantiate an object.
+Factories declare a set of attributes used to instantiate a Python object.
 The class of the object must be defined in the ``model`` field of a ``class Meta:`` attribute:

 .. code-block:: python